 3. Hotel Revenue Projections

 For the hotel feasibility study, we must now estimate the rooms, F&B and total revenues.
 Forecasts for 5 years are needed.
-A formatted Hotel Financial Model helps this process.
+A formatted Hotel Real Estate Financial Model helps.

 a) Using occupancy and average room rate from above, calculate room sales revenue